RobinBailey84/classnotes/week_3/CRUD_checklist.md

 # ChecklIst for creating CRUD app

 1. Plan your classes and DB tables out.
+Create Database

 2. Start with simplest class (i.e The `one` side of relationships)